Search Help:

 To define uncertainties:

-2. After you define 3-points estimates, a statistical distribution will be assigned.
+2. After you define 3-point estimates, a statistical distribution will be assigned.
 You may change the default statistical distribution for the duration, cost, income, and start time parameters in Distributions tab of Task Information dialog box.

 The meaning of low, base, and high data depends on the statistical distribution defined in the Distributions tab of the Task Information dialog box.